“Flowers always make people better, happier, and more helpful;

 In the Kiftsgate guide, Mrs. Chambers writes: “Obviously the garden has changed considerably since my grandmother’s day, but by and large the main ideas and colour combinations are much the same.
 Many new, and often tender shrubs have been planted, and despite disastrous losses after bad winters, we persevere with this policy.”

 Kiftsgate is especially known for the Kiftsgate rose, the largest rose in England.
 The rose was planted in 1938.
 Today this vigorous and fast-growing white rose fills an entire area of the garden and has reportedly smothered three trees.
 It normally blooms in early to mid July, so we hope to see it with our groups in 2013.
-(See some photos of the Kiftsgate rose on their website here.)
+(See a photo of the Kiftsgate rose on their website here.)

 Enjoy this “tour” of Kiftsgate… or better yet, join us for The Cotswolds Experience and see it for yourself!